Go directly to product information

 Offer Not available - see explanation

 Taxes included.
-Postage costs will be calculated at checkout.
+Shipping costs will be calculated at checkout.

-Smell and taste
+Scent and taste

-Paradise grain is a spice with a forest and wet woody aroma.
-It initially tastes sharp, but then pleasant citrus notes emerge.
-Notes of cinnamon, cloves, and cardamom (a distant relative) emerge.
+Grains of paradise are a spice scented of forest and wet wood.
+It tastes sharp at first, followed by pleasant citrus notes and Notes of cinnamon, clove, and cardamom (a distant relative) come to the fore.
 The aftertaste is pleasant.
-Some of the flavor and aroma-defining essential oils in grains of paradise are:
+Some of the essential oils determining the taste and aroma in grains of paradise are:

-• β-caryophyllene, sweet spicy and woody
+• β-caryophyllene, sweet, spicy and woody

-• linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,
+• linalyl acetate, responsible for a pleasant citrus, bergamot, and lavender scent,

-• sabinene, responsible for the woody, camphor-like flavour of blackcurrant, among other things pepper and nutmeg
+• sabinene, responsible for the woody, camphor-like flavor of black pepper and nutmeg

-• β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,
+• β-myrcene, spicy aroma, with notes of fruit (mango, grape, peach) and mint,

 • α-caryophyllene (humulene), hops, as in beer and cannabis